 The movement of organisms in large numbers from one place to another place is termed as migration.
 There are many reasons for migration.
 The term migration is mainly used to define regular and periodic movements of the population away from or back to their place of origin.
 These migrations are of various types.
 Some may span for an entire lifetime and it happens to be a single migration of an individual.
 This is in the case for the Pacific salmon.
 On another hand, an individual may migrate frequently, like many of the migratory birds and other mammals.

 Animals usually travel in groups along well-known routes or may travel in separate gathering for breeding.

 Human migration is defined as the relatively permanent movement of people across territorial boundaries.
 It is also known as immigration and emigration when they cross the international boundaries.

 Factors Affecting Migration

 Many factors play their role in the initiation of migration.
 External factors like climate, natural disasters, drought, shelter, food shortage, etc may cause animals to migrate to seek better conditions.

 In birds, the migratory instinct is closely linked to the cycle of enlargement of the reproductive system in spring.
-There are several species of birds that migrate long ranges, flying to the north in the springtime to breed in the warm conditions and migrate back to their origin.
+There are several species of birds that migrate to long ranges, flying to the north in the springtime to breed in the warm conditions and migrate back to their origin.